aless80/Djangoresume_abandoned/README.md

+I abandoned this project because the different templates I used have conflicting css files and templates.
+I decided that trying to manage them was not worth the effort and I am starting fresh with a new Djandoresume project.
+The model and view are ok, see below.
+Djandoresume uses and builds on parts of this project.

 Credits to [ckelly](https://github.com/ckelly) on this repository: [django-resume](https://github.com/ckelly/django-resume) .
 The project was not working on python 3 and Django 2.0.2 so I decided to rebuild it.
 I will probably work on it.